ralphcoder/babble/README.md

  I have implemented firebase 🔥**Authentication** to authenticate the user on login and signup.

  and firebase 🔥**Firestore** to make NoSQL document database that lets you easily store, sync, and query data.

+ All the people logining in can have a group chat.

  App is made simple,and with good UI.